JackinOFlove/System_Analysis_and_Design_TongjiSSE_2024Fall/Assignment3/Assignment3.md

 + In our system, all images and video resources uploaded by users are stored in Alibaba Cloud OSS and returned to the front-end for display through generated URLs.
 This approach not only provides high reliability and availability, ensuring secure and stable access to data, but also supports high concurrency processing and low latency, enhancing the user experience.
 + The microservice architecture we use is extremely flexible, can adapt well to the agile development process, and has advantages beyond traditional architectures in terms of system reconstruction and continuous integration.
 In addition, the deployment and expansion of the micro-service architecture enable us to make full use of the advantages of the cloud platform in the operation and maintenance process, effectively control costs and improve the maintainability of the system.
 + In every link of the system design, we always put the user privacy protection in the first place.
-In addition to the strict permission control based on sa-token, we also plan to implement encryption at the database level and adopt disk-level hardware encryption technology to ensure the security of user data.
+In addition to the strict permission control based on token, we also plan to implement encryption at the database level and adopt disk-level hardware encryption technology to ensure the security of user data.
 In the process of data collection and analysis, we will use desensitized data, so as to effectively protect user privacy.
 + Using ElPlus and Vue to build our UI: Vue as a popular front-end framework provides an efficient development experience and a flexible component structure that can quickly respond to user needs.
 The introduction of ElPlus further improves the standardization and consistency of UI design, making the front-end interface more modern and user-friendly, thus bringing a smoother user experience.
 + Based on the concept of object-oriented programming, combined with the domain-specific technology stack: our projects mainly use the Springboot technology stack for development and process most of the business logic.
 However, in some specific services, thanks to the flexibility of the micro-service architecture, we adopt a dedicated technology stack in the corresponding field to improve the development efficiency and system performance.